Assessment and Approvals of Prospective Adopters

 Prospective applicants will be invited to attend preparation groups as soon as possible and dates should be provided at the initial visit and confirmed in the Stage One Agreement.
 It should be explained that the process will be delayed if applicants are unable to attend initial preparation, and a clear indication of availability should be requested.
 In addition they should also be encouraged to access the First4Adoption e-learning components.

 Where for operational reasons we are unable to offer, or prospective adopters are unavailable to attend preparation groups within Stage One, they may only exceptionally attend in Stage Two.

 The Adoption Advisor will remain the link person with the prospective adopters throughout the Stage One process and should provide contact details at the IHV for this purpose.
 At the end of Stage One the responsible worker will gather and review the information and make a clear recommendation to the team manager about how to proceed.
 The responsible worker will need to monitor the tight Stage One, 2 month time framework, and alert managers as soon as possible to actual and potential delays which should be clearly documented.

-The adoption agency must gather Stage One information and make a Pre-Assessment Decision as to whether the prospective adopter may be or is not is not suitable to adopt a child, within a period of 8weeks from the date on which the prospective adopter registered their interest in adopting a child (unless there are good reasons to extend that time period).
+The adoption agency must gather Stage One information and make a Pre-Assessment Decision as to whether the prospective adopter may be or is not suitable to adopt a child, within a period of 8weeks from the date on which the prospective adopter registered their interest in adopting a child (unless there are good reasons to extend that time period).
 If the time period is extended, the reasons must be recorded on the prospective adopter's case record, along with supporting evidence.